 - Parity (number of babies born) and young age at first birth

 HPV is transmitted from person to person by skin to skin contact during sexual intercourse, touching of the genitals by hands, and vaginal, oral or anal sex.
 Additionally, HPV is associated with other diseases, including:

 - Genital and skin warts (growths or skin changes)

-- Vaginal, vulval, penile, and anal cancers
+- Vaginal, vulval, penile, anal, and oropharyngeal (throat and mouth) cancers

 - Some cancers of the head and neck